IEEERobotics/bot/README.md

 ### PEP8 Checker

 This is a small tool for checking if your code conforms to [PEP8].
-I strongly suggest using it, and setting it to run automitcally as a [pre-commit hook].
+I strongly suggest using it, and setting it to run automatically as a [pre-commit hook].

 #### Linux